AU-BCE-EE/guidance-python-vs-code/README.md

 # 1. Overview

 This guide provides information on using Python the Visual Studio Code, a flexible and free integrated development environment (IDE) that works particularly well for Python.
-Altong with relevenat background, this guide includes three main ways to use Python in VS Code:
+Altong with relevant background, this guide includes three main ways to use Python in VS Code:

 1. **Interactive** by typing directly into a Python interpreter
 2. **Script mode** by calling Python and running script in shell non-interactively
 3. **Interactive script development** by sending script code by line or section to the Python interpreter

-These are not the only ways Python can be usedin VSC.
+These are not the only ways Python can be used in VSC.
 But they are perfectly sufficient for the majority of our needs in projects and courses.
 Some users may prefer a Jupyter Notebook-based approach or a Quarto report.
 Both are supported by VSC but are not covered in this guide.